Saturday, October 06, 2007

 Cute, cute hat.
 It knits up SO fast.
 Will finish it in just a few short hours for a friend undergoing chemo treatments.
 Thanks!

-At 11:38 AM, Anonymous Sanni said...
+At 11:38 AM, Anonymous Anonymous said...

 Thanks for posting the pattern!
 It's really great, looks nice and is quit to knit.
 I already made two and think there will be another one(s) coming later...

-At 3:11 PM, Blogger Trudi said...
+At 3:11 PM, Blogger TJacobson said...

 Thanks so much for this wonderful pattern.
 I loved making mine, and it took only a day!
 Today I bought yarn for my second one.

-At 6:02 PM, Blogger Mary said...
+At 6:02 PM, Blogger mary said...

 This might be a stupid question, but I was wondering if you could clear up one part of this pattern.
 When you say "slip the last stitch purlwise on even rows" how many rows do you mean that for? just the one? or all of the ones in the part with the straight needles?
 I love the hat, I hope I can make it.
 Thank you!